sebb7/variable-assets-optimizer/README.md

 # variable-assets-optimizer
 Modules for creating optimal portfolio from variable number of assets

-File `other_files/wse_listed_stocks_till_2017.csv` includes all Polish stock companies till 2017 with ISINs and tickers.
+### Sample data used in computations

+All necessary data is provided in [`R_data`](https://github.com/sebb7/variable-assets-optimizer/tree/master/R_data) as R data and in [`other_files`](https://github.com/sebb7/variable-assets-optimizer/blob/master/other_files) as data in csv.

+Computations are based on [composition](https://github.com/sebb7/variable-assets-optimizer/blob/master/other_files/share_in_wig30.csv) of WIG30 index and rates of returns of companies from this index.

-### Sample data for polish index comapnies
+### Source of sample data for polish index comapnies

-Files in `R_data/sample_wig_30_r_data` were obtained with scripts from this [repository](https://github.com/sebb7/portfolio-analyzer).
-ISINs of companies which were included in WIG30 index at any time are available in `R_data/sample_wig_30_r_data/index_comapnies.Rda`.
-They were obtained from [GPW site](www.gpw.pl/historical-index-portfolios) and transformed to R-data with 'pdf-tables-to-R-data.R' script.
+Files in [`R_data`](https://github.com/sebb7/variable-assets-optimizer/tree/master/R_data) and [`other_files/share_in_wig30.csv`](https://github.com/sebb7/variable-assets-optimizer/blob/master/other_files/share_in_wig30.csv) file were obtained with scripts from this [repository](https://github.com/sebb7/portfolio-analyzer).
+Data for necessary transformations were obtained from [GPW site](www.gpw.pl/historical-index-portfolios) and transformed to R-data with [`pdf-tables-to-R-data.R`](https://github.com/sebb7/portfolio-analyzer/blob/master/pdf-tables-to-R-data.R) script.